abdallahifox/udacity-myreads-final/README.md

 #### Welcome To The Udacity Challenge Called MyReads
-This App made with Reactjs
+MyReads App is a book tracking application, made with reactjs and react-router dom for udacity final project, it lets you track your books and add books to your track.

 #### Installation Guide